Aleksandar Damchevski: Club career

-In January 2014, Damchevski joined Bulgarian club Chernomorets Burgas.
+In January 2014, Damčevski joined Bulgarian club Chernomorets Burgas.
 He made his debut on 24 February in a 2–1 home loss against CSKA Sofia, coming on as a first-half substitute.
 He played 14 games for the club, but Chernomorets were relegated at the end of the season and his contract was terminated by mutual consent.

-Following his release from Chernomorets, Damchevski was taken on trial by Dutch side NAC Breda.
+Following his release from Chernomorets, Damčevski was taken on trial by Dutch side NAC Breda.
 After an impressive trial spell he signed a contract on 14 July 2014.

-After his release from NAC Breda, Damchevski was taken on trial by Serbian side Partizan.
+After his release from NAC Breda, Damčevski was taken on trial by Serbian side Partizan.

-In February 2016, Damchevski signed for FC Atyrau of the Kazakhstan Premier League.
+In February 2016, Damčevski signed for FC Atyrau of the Kazakhstan Premier League.

-In February 2017 he joined to Mezőkövesd.
+In February 2017, Damčevski joined Mezőkövesd.

+On 12 July 2023, Damčevski joined Hong Kong Premier League club Kitchee.

 International career

-He made his senior debut for Macedonia in a May 2014 friendly match against Qatar and has, as of March 2020, earned a total of 4 caps, scoring no goals.
+Damčevski made his senior debut for Macedonia in a May 2014 friendly match against Qatar and has, as of March 2020, earned a total of four caps, scoring no goals.
 His latest international was an October 2014 European Championship qualification match against Ukraine.